The most important things to remember when making a forklift accident compensation claim

 You can also cite the APOC on rider-operated lift trucks, as published by the Health and Safety Executive.
 Even if your injury was caused by a co-worker, you can still make a forklift compensation claim against your employer on the grounds that there was no proper supervision.

-Speak to our specialist accidents at work solicitors about the specifics of your case to find out if you have a legal right to claim, and how much compensation you may receive.
+Speak to our specialist no win no fee solicitors about the specifics of your case to find out if you have a legal right to claim, and how much compensation you may receive.

-How much compensation could I claim for my injuries?
+How much compensation could I claim for a forklift truck injury?

 The amount of compensation you can claim for a forklift truck accident depends on a number of factors.
 Our expert solicitors will look at every element of your case, from the physical damage to the long-term impacts the accident has had on your life.